 For FY 2018, our desired outcome is to achieve an SSI overpayment accuracy rate of 94 percent.
-Results will be available summer 2019.
+The results will be available in summer 2019.

-We are implementing strategies to increase our payment accuracy including: focusing on our program integrity workloads (i.e., non-medical redeterminations); expanding wage reporting options to increase timely reporting; applying an automated process for receiving commercial records on real property ownership; and collaborating with partners to address improper payments through data exchanges.
+We continue to implement strategies to increase our payment accuracy by using our most powerful and reliable program integrity tools (i.e., non-medical redeterminations); expanding options for SSI recipients, representative payees on their behalf, and deemors to increase timely wage reporting; applying an automated process for receiving commercial records on real property ownership; and collaborating with partners to address improper payments through data exchanges.